asterisk/documentation/docs/Development/Policies-and-Procedures/Module-Deprecation.md

 7. Submit the patch to Gerrit.
 8. Cherry pick the change to other appropriate branches.

-!!! note
+/// note
 A single commit can be used to update multiple modules, but each module will need its own JIRA issue.

-[//]: # (end-note)
+///

 Recording A Module For Future Deprecation
 =========================================